tsedio/tsed/docs/getting-started.md

 ## Quick start
-### Create your express server
+### Create your server

-Ts.ED use now, the Platform API to create an application.
+Ts.ED use now, the [Platform API](/docs/platform-api.html) to create an application.
 Platform API give an abstraction layer between your code written with Ts.ED and the Express code.
 It means, a large part of your code isn't coupled with Express itself and can be used with another Platform like Koa in future (Ts.ED v6).